TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-migratedatatosqlvm.md

    * The source server supports SQL Server 2005 to SQL Server 2019, and the target server supports SQL Server 2012 to SQL Server 2019.

-   * Make sure you're not running transactions on your source server when migrating using DMA, because these transactions will not be migrated to the destination.
+   * Make sure you're not running transactions on your source server when migrating using DMA.
+These transactions will not be migrated to the destination.

 ## **Recommended Documents**